odennav/boardgame-devsecops-pipeline/README.md

 # Boardgame DevOps Pipeline Project

-Implement a secure devops pipeline for continuous integration & continuous deployment of the Boardgame site to AWS infrastructure.
+Implement a Secure DevOps pipeline for Continuous Integration & Continuous Deployment of the Boardgame app to AWS infrastructure.

 ## Getting Started